 How did the transition to a biweekly payroll affect the timing of wages reported to the WRS?

-In July 2021, UW System transitioned monthly paid employees to the biweekly payroll cycle.
+In July 2021, the Universities of Wisconsin transitioned monthly paid employees to the biweekly payroll cycle.
 Prior to July 2021, employees paid monthly were paid-to-date for all days worked within a month.